Eduardo-Mellado013/flask-on-docker/README.md

 ```bash
 http://localhost:1342/media/CMC.jpg
 ```
+Or at a port of your choosing.
 View the `Image_Upload.gif` image below for a tutorial on the image uploading and viewing process:

 ![Image Upload](Image_Upload.gif)